 I went to RockAuto, an online store where I bought air filters for my car before.
 Standard-issue replacement bulbs cost as low as $3 each.
 Then I saw a category called “improved visibility” bulbs.
 I thought If I was going to open it up I might as well replace it with a better bulb.

 I bought a pair of GE Nighthawk Platinum bulbs, which claim to give 90% more light than standard ones.
 I often drive at night in remote areas.
 90% more light would be great.
-They were on sale at Amazon as re-packaged "like new" for $20.
+I paid $20 for two bulbs.

 After I received the bulbs from Amazon, I followed the instructions and unscrewed a couple of screws to get a plastic piece out of the way, removed a bottle-cap like cover, pressed on a steel wire spring, and voila, there was the dead bulb.
 I put in the new one, put everything back and did the same to the other bulb even though it hasn’t burned out yet.
 The whole job to replace two bulbs took maybe 20 minutes.